BruJu/shacled-turtle/README.md

 - `npm install`
 - `npm run start`

-You can now visit http://localhost:1234
+You can now visit http://localhost:1234 and http://localhost:1234/context.html

 "Yay it works but the amount of exposed features are very limited"